 Bakery-style muffins studded with chocolate chips and a soft crumb that will rise beautifully and make a great back-to-school snack and breakfast.
 You can use regular-sized tins or make jumbo muffins.
 They keep well and can be frozen.

-A great muffin recipe is a must, and this one is our favorite.
+A great chocolate chip muffin recipe is a must on every homebaker's repertoire, and this one is our favorite, with those tall muffin tops that remind us of bakery-style muffins.

-The dry ingredients in one bowl, the wet ingredients in another, combine both and that's it, chocolate chip muffin dough ready to be baked!
+The dry ingredients go in one bowl, and the wet ingredients go in another.
+You combine both, and that's it: chocolate chip muffin dough is ready to be baked!

 Ingredient list